- How to prepare ginger tea at home

 1. Might help ease nausea and vomiting

-Ginger has been used as a natural remedy for nausea and vomiting (1).
+Ginger is commonly used as a natural remedy for nausea and vomiting (1).
 Since ginger tea is naturally caffeine-free, it’s a good option for pregnant women experiencing nausea and vomiting from morning sickness due to hormonal changes.

 Ginger tea might also help ease nausea from other causes like chemotherapy.
 A small study of 100 people undergoing chemotherapy were divided into two groups – one received ginger tea, and the other didn’t (2).